flueke/mesytec-mvlc/README.md

 * Dialog layer DONE
   - (UDP) retries DONE
 * Error polling DONE
-* Listfile format, Writer and Reader code
+* Listfile format, Writer and Reader code DONE
 * Readout loop, Readout Worker DONE
 * Stack Building DONE
-* Stack Management
+* Stack Management DONE
 * Readout/Response Parser using readout stack to parse incoming data DONE
-* listfile format, writer and reader, tools to get the readout config back to construct a readout parser for the file. mvme will thus be able to replay files record by the library.
+* listfile format, writer and reader, tools to get the readout config back to construct a readout parser for the file.
+DONE mvme will thus be able to replay files recorded by the library.
   If mvme would also store the library generated config the other way would also work.
 Do this!